Pasqni/Fake-News-Filter/README.md

 After training and evaluating the model, it was exported using `Pickle`.

 ## Summary
 This project successfully delivered an NLP-based solution for detecting fake news, addressing a critical need in the era of social media.
 The developed model, trained on distinct datasets of real and fake news, enables accurate identification of false information.
-By exporting the model, we ensured that our team could integrate this solution into a Chrome plug-in, providing a powerful tool to combat the spread of fake news.